 How to increase the reach of your social media posts

 When you share your blog posts, you can increase your reach by ‘tagging’ other relevant users.
 Relevant users might be people you’ve quoted or brands whose content you’ve linked to in the blog post.
-Or they could be influencers in your niche who will find your blog post relevant and interesting.
-By tagging these kinds of profiles, you can encourage other brands to share (or retweet) your social posts so they reach a wider audience.
+Or they could be influencers in your niche who’ll find your blog post relevant and interesting.
+By tagging these kinds of profiles, you can encourage other brands to share (or retweet) your social posts, so they reach a wider audience.

-An appropriate hashtag is one that is relevant to the topic of your blog post and, ideally, popular with your ideal customers.
-You can research hashtags using a tool like best hashtags.
+An appropriate hashtag is one that’s relevant to the topic of your blog post and, ideally, popular with your ideal customers.
+You can research hashtags using a tool like best hashtags, HashtagsForLikes, or Hashtag Fox.